Magistrates’ Court of Victoria

 Magistrates’ Court: Criminal matters

 Even though some matters (e.g. traffic offences, breaches of the Domestic Animals Act 1994 (Vic) and disputes over parking fines) are not generally considered to be criminal matters, they are often heard alongside matters that are criminal in nature.
-They are treated as criminal matters, so the onus of proof generally rests with the The party presenting evidence in court on behalf of the state or Commonwealth government against a person accused of committing a crime.
-Also called the Crown., and the criminal The level of proof required level to prove a case in court.
-In criminal cases the prosecution must prove its case beyond reasonable doubt.
-In civil (non-criminal) cases, the plaintiff must prove that their argument is more likely to be true than false.
-This is known as proof on the balance of probabilities. must be satisfied.
+They are treated as criminal matters, so the onus of proof generally rests with the prosecution, and the criminal standard of proof must be satisfied.

 Increasingly, minor matters are being dealt with by an enforcement agency imposing fines; you only go to court if you choose to.
 Failing to pay a fine (e.g. a parking fine) might bring you into contact with Fines Victoria (the organisation responsible for enforcing fines).
 However, disputes about the imposition or enforcement of fines by Fines Victoria can be taken to the Magistrates’ Court (see Chapter 3.1: Fines and infringements, and ‘1 Infringement notices’ in Chapter 6.8: Driving offences, for information on how to get these matters heard in a Magistrates’ Court).